 13 And now these three remain: faith, hope and love.
 But the greatest of these is love.

-This was my biggest inspiration of my life.
+This was the biggest inspiration of my life.
 I changed.
 I realized that I could love a person but not love what they did or how they felt.
 I actually met a friend of another person whom I genuinely liked but did not like his personal habits.
 I could treat him like I treated everyone else because it wasn’t the person’s habits or shortcomings that I cared about.
 It was that person!
 That was an eye and heart opening experience for me.

-Now I try to see others as people like me who are trying to find their way in the world.
+Now I try to see others as people who are trying to find their way in the world.
 Some are truly trying to live a good life, some are not.
 But I want to believe that even the ones who are failing are loved by someone and will know that love and change.
 It does happen, believe me.
 I have witnessed it, heard about it and know it can happen.
 Real enduring love can heal.